Stormy weather: How McMaster decides to call a snow day

 It’s one of the most pressing questions of the winter season: “Is today a snow day?”

 McMaster is home to more than 30,000 students and 7,500 faculty and staff, so a decision to close the university due to inclement weather affects a significant number of people.

-“When we need to close, we know it has a real impact on our students and their academic schedules including tests, exams, assignments and lessons, and it impacts our faculty and staff as they come to campus” says Acting President David Farrar.
+“When we need to close, we know it has a real impact on our students and their academic schedules including tests, exams, assignments and lessons, and it impacts our faculty and staff as they come to campus” says president David Farrar.
 “The decision to close involves several people and is influenced by a number of factors.
 Our top priority is the safety of our students, faculty and staff.”

 Senior staff at the university are guided by the university’s storm policy when inclement weather is forecast.